 - CON: One of the highest costs of living in the world

-Switzerland currently has four of the top five most expensive cities for expats to live in, and Zurich is one of them.
+Switzerland currently has four of the top five most expensive cities to live in, and Zurich consistently ranks among the top five globally.
 Schools, public transport and health insurance are famously pricey, and the cost of living, in general, is expensive.
+Most residents spend around one-fifth of their income on housing alone.

-Zurich is well known as a shopping destination, and Bahnhofstrasse is globally acknowledged as one of the most exclusive and expensive shopping streets in the world.
-Its cosmopolitan atmosphere provides the setting for many different cuisines from around the world.
+The lifestyle in Zurich offers world-class experiences.
+The city is well-known as a shopping destination, and Bahnhofstrasse is globally acknowledged as one of the world's most exclusive and expensive shopping streets.
+Its cosmopolitan atmosphere provides the setting for many different cuisines from around the world, with Zurich emerging as one of Europe’s hottest food destinations in recent years.

 + PRO: Low crime rate